willnorris/imageproxy/README.md

 imageproxy will use jpeg by default.
 If no transformation is requested (for example, if you are just using imageproxy as an SSL proxy) then the original webp image will be served as-is without any format conversion.

+Because so few browsers support tiff images, they will be converted to jpeg by default if any transformation is requested.
+To force encoding as tiff, pass the "tiff" option.
+Like webp, tiff images will be served as-is without any format conversion if no transformation is requested.

 Run `imageproxy -help` for a complete list of flags the command accepts.
 If